The Aristocrat Restaurant Banawe — Iconic Filipino BBQ & Heritage Dining in Quezon City

 Deep guide to The Aristocrat on 518 Banawe: heritage barbecue, Java rice, what to order for dine-in and takeout, parking on the strip, hours, phone, delivery, and how this QC branch fits the Banawe food scene.

-This guide focuses on what to order, how to plan a visit on a crowded strip, and how the 518 Banawe experience fits next to the iconic Roxas Boulevard flagship.
+This guide covers what to order on a first or return visit, how to time the strip, and how the Banawe experience compares to the Roxas flagship.
 Listing: The Aristocrat Restaurant — 518 Banawe.

 Banawe vs Roxas: which should you pick?